TSB bereavement: phone, email or DocuSign – no branch visit needed

 How long does the process take?

-What causes delays?
+What causes delays:

-• Probate application backlogs at the Probate Registry
+• Probate Registry backlogs

 • Complex estates – multiple accounts, overseas assets, or disputes about entitlement